What is Trade Credit?

 A trade credit is an agreement or understanding between agents engaged in business with each other that allows the exchange of goods and services without any immediate exchange of money.
 When the seller of goods or service allows the buyer to pay for the goods or service at a later date, the seller is said to extend credit to the buyer.

 For example, a customer is granted credit with terms of 4/10, net 30.
-This means that the customer has 30 days from the invoice date within which to pay the seller.
+It means that the customer has 30 days from the invoice date within which to pay the seller.
 In addition, a cash discount of 4% from the stated sales price is to be given to the customer if payment is made within 10 days of invoicing.
 If instead, the terms of sale were net 7, then the customer would have 7 days from invoice date to pay with no discount offered for early payment.

 Trade credit extended to a customer by a firm appears as accounts receivable and trade credit extended to a firm by its suppliers appears as accounts payable.
 Trade credit can also be thought of as a form of short-term debt which doesn’t have any interest associated with it.